cuiyongbo/hello-world/my_wiki/military_terms.rst

 | Usage: It was vital that the elections should be free of coercion or intimidation.
 |
 | espionage [谍报活动]
-| Definition: The practice of spying or of using spies, typically by governments to obtain political and millitary information.
+| Definition: The practice of spying or of using spies, typically by governments to obtain political and military information.
 | Antonym: counter-espionage
 | Usage: Some of the commercial activities were a cover for espionage.
 |